 I wanted to get better so bad.
-I just wanted to be normal.. whatever that means.
-As time went on things were changing a lot slower then I though that they were going to and I was getting frustrated with my progress.
-Thats just the way that I am.
+I just wanted to be normal.
+Whatever that means.
+As time went on things were changing a lot slower then I thought that they were going to.
+I was getting frustrated with my progress.
+That’s just the way that I am.
 I know now that this was my alcoholic mind just trying to mess with me.
-It is always trying to destroy me.. no matter what I am doing.
+It’s always trying to destroy mem no matter what I’m doing.

-When I was getting sober… like in my super early sobriety I had a lot of trouble just doing the simple things, like reading.
+In my super early sobriety I had a lot of trouble just doing the simple things, like reading.
 The state that my body was in when I came into the Beacon House was pretty bad.
 I could not stop shaking and it would not subside for almost a month.
 Not being able to connect a couple of words together would really get me down.
 Something that has always been so easy to me was now almost impossible.
-It was so bad that I would not want to read the readings at meetings because I was so self conscious.
+It was so bad that I would not want to read the readings at meetings because I was so self-conscious.

-I thought that this would never end.
-I did not know what was happening to me.
+I thought it would never end.
+I didn’t know what was happening to me.
 Would I always be like this?
-Would I not be able to read and hold another persons hand without them giving me a strange look?
+Would I not be able to read or hold another persons hand without them giving me a strange look?

-I learned in the Beacon House about P.A.W.S…..
-Post-acute Withdrawal Syndrome.
+At Beacon House, I learned about P.A.W.S: Post-acute Withdrawal Syndrome.
 This was pretty much everything that was going on with me in one nice simple package.
-It explained pretty much everything that was going on with me.
+It explained it all.
 It was a diagnosis for the some of the reasons that I was feeling the way that I was.
-There was obviously other mental things that were going on in my head also… but this was a pretty good start.
+There were obviously other mental things at play, but this was a pretty good start.

-If you look at the symptoms that come along with PAWS… it pretty much reads like a picture album of the first couple of years of my recovery.
-Lets really quick go through the greatest hits list.
+If you look at the symptoms that come along with PAWS, they read like a picture album of the first couple of years of my recovery.
+Let’s look at the list.
+PAWS symptoms inlcude:

 - Inability to think clearly

 - Lack of initiative